 2) What exactly can we do withthis technique?
 How far we can takeit?

 So even a very short exposure to a written word can work as a prime, but again, it's pretty useless.
 We may need stronger primes to get a stronger effect.

 They Comments Leave see Usually

-to a few words for about 5 minutes, we can influence how likely someone is to interrupt a conversation.
+Now we're getting to some more tangible results.
+By mere exposure to a few words for about 5 minutes, we can influence how likely someone is to interrupt a conversation.

 But it gets better.